flatfeestack/flatfeestack/README.md

 To register a user:

 1. Open `localhost:8080` and register a new user.
-2. Connect to the database: `docker exec -it flatfeestack-db-1 psql -U postgres`
+2. Connect to the database: `docker exec -it flatfeestack-db-1 psql -d flatfeestack -U postgres`
-3. Switch to the FlatFeeStack database: `\c flatfeestack`
-4. Show content of the `auth` table: `TABLE auth;`.
+3. Show content of the `auth` table: `TABLE auth;`.
-5. Get the token for the user you just registered.
+4. Get the token for the user you just registered.
-6. Exit the PSQL session and confirm the user registration: `curl "http://localhost:9081/confirm/signup/{email}/{token}"`
+5. Exit the PSQL session and confirm the user registration: `curl "http://localhost:9081/confirm/signup/{email}/{token}"`

 If you want to stop, and clean everything up: